The goal of this project is to visually represent a theory of peace in practice.

 Monuments are meant to stand as symbols of a shared history, but over the last decade these objects have become flash points and a cause of social division in cities across the world.

 The central critique of monuments is that they present a limited – and often contested – view of history.

-To give context to these images, I am inviting a network of artists to respond to them.
-Artists will be free to mark up and alter the postcards to create a body of work that gives a shared and collective reading of our histories, a reading which includes a range of voices and perspectives in collaboration.
+To give context to these images, a network of artists have responded to the postcards.
+Artists were free to mark up and alter the postcards to create a body of work that gives a shared and collective reading of our histories, a reading which includes a range of voices and perspectives in collaboration.

-The cards will be presented suspended from the gallery ceiling and exhibited together as one monument showcasing a collection of stories, perspectives, and truths.
+The cards are presented suspended from the gallery ceiling and exhibited together as one monument showcasing a collection of stories, perspectives, and truths.

 In response to Elmer’s postcards, I produced a series of sketches of the monuments and sites from my own city, Tiohtià:ke / Montreal.
 In my process, I started to find my attention shifting to the role of these sites in the city.
 Monuments become metonymic in the postcard frame, but beyond a snapshot of tourism, what do these sites represent for local life?
 How do we live with them and their history?

 From this research, I produced a series of 12 illustrations of different monument.
 These illustrations were hand printed as postcards and sent to the artist network.
 A second poster series was printed and is also on display at the gallery.

 Click here to see 12 Post-Monumental Prints

 Just as Montreal is a multitude of languages, cultures, and artistic practices, so too is the group of participating artists in Post Monumental.
 The languages represented include: Kanien’kéha, French, English, Spanish, Cantonese, Russian, Italian, Portuguese and Persian (Farsi).
 The artistic practices include: word art, calligraphy, creative writing, collage, photography, urban sketching, illustration, watercolour, cartooning, bead art, and textile art.